 Freedom to Marry for Australian as explained or certificate of freedom to marry.
-As an Australian, you will need to obtain a number of documents before they will issue you with a letter of Freedom to Marry, also known as, a Letter of Affirmation in order to get married in Thailand.
+As an Australian, you will need to obtain a number of documents before they will issue you with a letter of Freedom to Marry.
+This is also known as, a Letter of Affirmation in order to get married in Thailand.
 The process may take a week if there are a number of documents needed.
 This si the first process when you register your marriage in Thailand.

-The Freedom to Marry is normally called the “pro-forma Statutory Declaration” which states that you can get married in Thailand.
+The Freedom to Marry is normally called the “Pro-forma Statutory Declaration” which states that you can get married in Thailand.
 You will need the original documents for this process as they will not accept photocopies.
 The process normally takes not more than a day, as the Affirmation of Freedom to Marry will be released right then.
-However, it is best to go at the beginning of the week to ensure no delays, should there be additional documents requested on your end.
+However, it is best to go at the beginning of the week to ensure no delays.
+Should there be additional documents requested on your end it will create delays.

-Most foreigners tend to leave all the documents to a Thai law firm as it could be quite difficult where you do not or cannot read or speak the language.
-Note that the marriage laws, as well as, the divorce laws in Thailand are very different with the Australian legal system.
+Most foreigners tend to leave all the documents to a Thailand family lawyer as it could be quite difficult where you do not or cannot read or speak the language.
+Note that the marriage laws, as well as, the divorce laws in Thailand are very different from the Australian legal system.
 It would be wise to take proper legal advice from a lawyer in Thailand to ensure that you understand these differences.
 This would also be very important when you consider property rights and buying a condo with your spouse in Thailand.

 The marriage certificate now allows you to stay in Thailand on a marriage visa.
-You will need to speak to a lawyer about converting your current Thai visa to a 3-month visa and eventually an extended 12 month Thai Non-immigrant category “O” visa without the need to leave the country.
+You will need to speak to a lawyer about converting your current Thai visa to a 3-month visa.
+Eventually an extended 12 month Thai Non-immigrant category “O” visa without the need to leave the country.
 Visa conversions are possible in the country.
 Contact our immigration lawyer in Thailand for more information with regards to you certificate of freedom to marry.